Honu Byron: Overview

 The deck pad has an incredible amount of grip across its entire surface, so whether you are standing right up on the handle or back toward the tail, you won’t be slipping off.

 Speed can mean different things to different paddlers.
 Top speed is not the Byron’s forte, nor was it meant to be.
-For those craving the fastest boards they can get their hands on, check out the Honu Sorrento – it is incredibly quick, especially for its size!
+For those craving the fastest boards they can get their hands on, check out the Honu Sorrento – it is incredibly quick!

 Maneuverability and Tracking